 You meet a recruiter about a new Asian banking job but you instead spend much of the appointment being grilled about your colleagues and your bank.

 That scenario is becoming increasingly common.
-The job market in Singapore and Hong Kong isn’t as buoyant as it was 12 months ago, so recruiters want to eke out any advantage they can ahead of the busy post-bonus hiring season.
+The job market in Singapore and Hong Kong isn’t as buoyant as it was two or three years ago, so recruiters want to eke out any advantage they can ahead of the busy post-bonus hiring season.

 He’s how to react when recruiters try to probe into your employer.